ASamarkRoth/ScanningSystem/setting_it_up.md

 	* With a forceps (pincett) the cleaned balls were moved back.
 	* At second try it was successful.
 3. It is important that the guide is not fixed when run, as it needs to adapt its path to horisontal with the linear unit.

+### Mounting the collimator arm on the KK60 and placing the collimator ###

+1. Make sure that you mount it in such a way that the arm extends on that side of the KK60 where there is no "frame" sticking out.
+2. Fix the two screws (see above for which screws to use) with the longest distance from the arm first.
+Fix as much as possible and verify that they are positioned correctly by observing horizontal arm (both on wagon and w.r.t. table).
+3. Fix the other screws as good as possible.
+4. Place the collimator and observe no change in the set-up.

 ## Setting up the Raspberry Pi - Gertbot - stepper motors  ##